brimigs/cash-app-guide/README.md

 }
 ```

-Then click into `AccountDetailFeature` and update the styling to use `cardContainer`, add in a "Cash Balance" label for the card container, and delete teh `AccountTokens` component. as shown below:
+Then click into `AccountDetailFeature` and update the styling to use `cardContainer`, add in a "Cash Balance" label for the card container, and delete the `AccountTokens` component, as shown below:

 ```typescript
 export function AccountDetailFeature() {